hiroyukiyamamoto/MSinfoR/README.md

-# msinfoR
+# MSinfoR
-msinfoR: An R package for Mass Spectrometry informatics."
+MSinfoR: An R package for Mass Spectrometry informatics."